FREQUENLY ASKED QUESTIONS

 Q: How do I register my unmarried homeschool graduate still living at home or attending college?

-A: Unmarried homeschool graduates who are still living at home or attending college are permitted to register for the convention with their parents for $10 each (or $15 for age 19 and younger participating in the Teen Program).
+A: Unmarried homeschool graduates who are still living at home or attending college are permitted to register for the convention with their parents for $10 each.
 If a homeschool graduate is married or no longer living at home, they must register separately as adults and pay the full admission price.